 - current, past and prospective staff; and

-The local authority must comply with the requirements of the Data Protection Act 2018 (DPA) and the European Union’s General Data Protection Regulation (GDPR) which came into force on 25 May 2018 (see Section 2, Legislation).
+When processing data in this way, the local authority must comply with the requirements of the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).

-It must ensure through its procedures and working practices that all employees, contractors, consultants, suppliers and partners who have access to any personal data held by or on behalf of the local authority are fully aware of and abide by their duties and responsibilities under the DPA.
+It must also ensure through its procedures and working practices that all employees, contractors, consultants, suppliers and partners who have access to any personal data held by or on behalf of the local authority are fully aware of and abide by their duties and responsibilities under data protection legislation.

-Personal information must be handled and dealt with in accordance with legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
+Personal information must be handled and dealt with in accordance with data protection legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
+Data protection legislation should not be seen as an obstacle to sharing information but as a framework of best practice which helps to ensure that when agencies record and share information they do so safely and in a way which is transparent and in line with the law.

 2.1 Data Protection Act 2018

-The Data Protection Act 2018 replaces the Data Protection Act 1998 (DPA).
-It aims to ensure that UK data protection legislation keeps pace with technological change, and the impact that has on the collection and use of personal data.
-It also ensures that the standards set out in the GDPR are implemented in the UK; these are stricter than previous DPA legislation.
+The Data Protection Act 2018 aims to ensure that UK data protection legislation keeps pace with technological change and the impact this has had on the collection and use of personal data.

 - gives individuals greater control of their data by improving consent processes;